-3.2.2 Levenberg-Marquardt minimization

-Minimizing the cost function (8) can also be carried out using the Levenberg-Marquardt technique (Fletcher, 1990; Press et al., 1992) -a well-known non-linear minimization technique.
+2) Levenberg-Marquardt minimization: Minimizing the cost function (8) can also be carried out using the Levenberg-Marquardt technique [18], [19]-a well-known non-linear minimization technique.
 One can notice that the Jacobian matrix only depends on the horizontal image gradient since the right and left images are rectified.

-3.3 Tracking schemes
+C. Tracking schemes